barbaracalderon/web-scrapping-with-python/English/05_REQUESTS_HTML_PACKAGE.md

 ## Searching for Text Based on a Pattern

 If you need to find part of a text that is stuck between certain phrases, you can do that in Requests-HTML.
-That is a method called search that does just that.
+There is a method called 'search' that does just that.

 As an example, let's try to find part of a text that is just after the word "known" and before the word "soccer".